 Building an international career at Salesforce, Google and Trivago

-Tina is the synonymous of someone who successfully builds an international career.
-Currently, she works as Territory Manager at Salesforce in Dublin (EMEA Headquarters), and prior to this position she worked at Google as an Account Manager for the Adriatic region.
+Tina is synonymous of someone who successfully builds an international career.
+Currently, she works as Territory Manager at Salesforce in Dublin (EMEA Headquarters), and prior to this position, she worked at Google as an Account Manager for the Adriatic region.

 MARLEQ: Why did you decide to study Marketing and PR in Ljubljana?
 How was your student exchange in Lisbon?
 How did you end up there and not somewhere else?

-MARLEQ: From current perspective, would you study the same or some other faculty/field, and why?
+MARLEQ: From the current perspective, would you study the same or some other faculty/field, and why?

-Tina: To be honest, I think that we are very young and clueless when we are deciding for our Bachelor studies.
-Unless you have long lasting relationship with mathematics, biology or know that you want to dedicate your life helping and curing others, you will end up studying something “generic” and hoping that you will have your “Eureka” soon after.
-Looking at the job market now and how the young people are struggling to find a job and on the other hand seeing the challenges that Startups and Tech companies are having to hire right talent, I would most definitely studied something different.
-With something different I mean: IT and Computer sciences, Web design, Digital marketing or even Finance.
-But let’s be honest, first some of this professions didn’t even exist 12 years ago (when I started my BA) or secondly are not even part of regular academic curriculum.
+Tina: To be honest, I think that we are very young and clueless when we are deciding on our Bachelor's studies.
+Unless you have a long-lasting relationship with mathematics, biology, or know that you want to dedicate your life to helping and curing others, you will end up studying something “generic” and hoping that you will have your “Eureka” soon after.
+Looking at the job market now and how the young people are struggling to find a job and on the other hand seeing the challenges that Startups and Tech companies are having to hire the right talent, I would most definitely study something different.
+With something different I mean: IT and Computer sciences, Web design, Digital marketing, or even Finance.
+But let’s be honest, first, some of these professions didn’t even exist 12 years ago (when I started my BA), or secondly are not even part of the regular academic curriculum.

 MARLEQ: Your first international professional experience was in Madrid.
 Tell us a little about your first career steps?
 How was it to work in the capital of Spain?

 Tina: Yes, that is right.
 I kicked off my first International experience in Madrid, to work as an (unpaid) intern in Madrid, in now very prominent Brand Management Consultancy - Bloom Consulting.
-After I finished my BA studies, and still being under impression of International community that I experienced during my life in Lisbon, I was desperately looking for yet another challenge, even if it meant - wait for it - UNPAID.
-As I could still avail of EU funds and get a small scholarship, I was happy to accept job offer - Junior Analyst and work on the project of Country Branding for Latvia.
-During my tenure in Madrid I polished my Spanish and learned a lot of soft skills such as: consulting, project management and presentation giving.
-It was invaluable experience and helped me get my next job in Ljubljana :)
+After I finished my BA studies and still being under the impression of the International community that I experienced during my life in Lisbon, I was desperately looking for yet another challenge, even if it meant - wait for it - UNPAID.
+As I could still avail of EU funds and get a small scholarship, I was happy to accept the job offer - Junior Analyst and work on the project of Country Branding for Latvia.
+During my tenure in Madrid, I polished my Spanish and learned a lot of soft skills such as: consulting, project management, and presentation giving.
+It was an invaluable experience and helped me get my next job in Ljubljana :)

-MARLEQ: After Madrid you coming back to Ljubljana, where you worked at the Embassy of Spain, as PR assistant.
-How did you succeed that?
+MARLEQ: After Madrid, you coming back to Ljubljana, where you worked at the Embassy of Spain, as a PR assistant.
+How did you succeed in that?

-Tina: Exactly, working for free was not really sustainable option, as you could imagine :) Thus I kept looking for the job opportunities, even though the job market was really weak in 2011/2012.
-Companies were only hiring students for flexible working hours and I was already bit tired of unsecurity and needed to start earning some “real” money.
+Tina: Exactly, working for free was not really a sustainable option, as you could imagine :) Thus I kept looking for job opportunities, even though the job market was really weak in 2011/2012.
+Companies were only hiring students for flexible working hours and I was already a bit tired of insecurity and needed to start earning some “real” money.
 Megabon was a project that job seeker could only dream about it.
 Emerging travel startup helping hotel owners to fulfill their empty vacancies while offering travelers to stay in good hotels for very discounted/affordable prices.
-Plus the payment was really above Slovenian average.
-After the interview I have really “clicked” with the project owner who had recognized my sales skills, plus had seen me as a cost efficient employee, as I was fluent in four languages.
-I have to say that this was my added value from the beginning of my professional career and had helped me to differentiate myself and land some awesome opportunities later on (I am bilingual Serbian/Slovenian - thus able to cover all Adriatic region).
-I will always be utterly grateful to Megabon, especially to Adel (owner) and Matjaz (sales manager) who believed in me and after only one year as Sales rep had promoted me to the Country manager role.
+Plus the payment was really above the Slovenian average.
+After the interview, I have really “clicked” with the project owner who had recognized my sales skills, plus had seen me as a cost-efficient employee, as I was fluent in four languages.
+I have to say that this was my added value from the beginning of my professional career and had helped me to differentiate myself and land some awesome opportunities later on (I am bilingual Serbian/Slovenian - thus able to cover all the Adriatic region).
+I will always be utterly grateful to Megabon, especially to Adel (owner) and Matjaz (sales manager) who believed in me and after only one year as Sales rep had promoted me to the Country Manager role.

 MARLEQ: How did you get an opportunity to work at trivago in Dusseldorf, as PR for Slovenia and Serbia?
 What is your professional experience of working almost 2 years in Germany, the strongest economy in Europe?

-Funny how you formed your question - Germany the strongest economy - yes, that is true, but you forgot one fact - I started as an intern for the first 6 months (even though I already had my BA degree) :=) This time was (luckily) paid, but my net salary could barely cover my rent and food for 7 days :D Not to mention that Dusseldorf is 2nd (or 3rd) the most expensive city in Germany (which I didn’t know before), but I had faith in myself and with strong support of my family I made it through tough (financial) time.
-At the end of my internship I got full time offer, so could finally move to 3rd meal of the day (joking).
-So to your question, Germany is great country to live in but under 2 conditions - to speak German and to have a good job.
-Us as young professionals for an international company in Germany had a lot of perks (team events, sport activities, free company trip once a year), but money-wise we couldn’t save that much.
-That is why I started looking for job offers in English speaking countries, as my German was not progressing so well (and I didn’t want it to :D):
+Funny how you formed your question - Germany is the strongest economy - yes, that is true, but you forgot one fact - I started as an intern for the first 6 months (even though I already had my BA degree) :) This time was (luckily) paid, but my net salary could barely cover my rent and food for 7 days :D Not to mention that Dusseldorf is 2nd (or 3rd) the most expensive city in Germany (which I didn’t know before), but I had faith in myself and with the strong support of my family I made it through tough (financial) time.
+At the end of my internship I got a full-time offer, so could finally move to 3rd meal of the day (joking).
+So to your question, Germany is a great country to live in but under 2 conditions - to speak German and to have a good job.
+We as young professionals for an international company in Germany had a lot of perks (team events, sports activities, free company trips once a year), but money-wise we couldn’t save that much.
+That is why I started looking for job offers in English speaking countries, as my German was not progressing so well (and I didn’t want it too :D):

 MARLEQ: How did you get a job at Google in Dublin?
 How was it to land a dream job?